 Deeper trays are ideal for people who have power showers, and non-slip surfaces are a good idea for safety and peace of mind.

 If you can’t find the right size of panel or shower tray for your enclosure then make sure to check if it’s adjustable.
-Many allow to adjust it slightly to compensate for out of true walls, or if you haven’t got your measurements exact.
+Many allow a slight adjustment to compensate for out of true walls, or if you haven’t got your measurements exact.

 Did you like this article?
 Share it on your site by copying the embed code below: